What Are Integral Features for Capital Allowances?

 The rules sit in Part 2, Chapter 14 of the Capital Allowances Act 2001.
 They were introduced to replace the old industrial buildings allowances regime and to give clearer treatment for the mechanical and electrical installations in a property.

 Integral features are treated as plant and machinery for capital allowances purposes.
-That means you can claim writing down allowances on them at a rate of 25% per year on a reducing balance basis.
+That means you can claim writing down allowances on them at a rate of 6% per year on a reducing balance basis (the special rate pool).
 For a limited company, that relief reduces your corporation tax bill.
 For a sole trader or partnership, it reduces your income tax or partnership tax liability.

 What Counts as an Integral Feature?